klxrb/klxrb.github.io/sponsorship-outline/digital-ocean/rubyworkshop-1/index.md

 We compared with a few providers (Koding - 1 free VM, AWS - needs credit card) and realized that Digital Ocean could provide an easier, better, smoother, closer to real life experience for our little workshop.

+What would help us a lot, is if Digital Ocean can provide us some free credits for this event.

+We know that DO promo codes are usually for new signups, so we're not sure how can we provide for existing DO users.
+If there's no way for this, then it's fine we can ask the all attendees to create new accounts.

 ## What We Offer